PlayStation 4 Network Problem: How To Fix Connection Issue After The 4.50 Update

 PlayStation 4 network problems have had users yanking their hair out since last week.
-The troubles began after Sony rolled out Update 4.50 last week.
-The network issues seem to be affecting only those who connect to the internet through wifi routers.
+The troubles began after Sony rolled out Update 4.50.
+The network issues seem to be affecting only those who connect to the internet through WiFi routers.

 Problems ranging from no network connectivity at all to severe lag when playing online games have been reported.
-Some users have also complained that the PS4 gives them a message saying that their wifi password is incorrect even when they have entered it correctly multiple times.
+Some users have also complained that the PS4 gives them a message saying that their WiFi password is incorrect even when they have entered it correctly multiple times.
 Some have even been receiving an error with the code “NW-31297-2” or something similar.

 @AskPlayStation i keep receiving this error when trying to sign into playstation network pic.twitter.com/4mEGmSCizR